lchski/flip-coin/README.md

 Command line arguments are included to bypass the simple CLI:

 ```
--n: Number of times to run the simulation.
-Example usage: -n 1000
+--amount: Number of times to run the simulation.
+Example usage: --amount 100
--l: Name of logfile.
-Example usage: -l log NOTE: If you don't want a logfile created, use -l n or -l no
+--log: Name of logfile.
+Example usage: --log log.txt
--o: To show or not to show visual output.
-Example usage: -o y OR -o n
+--verbose: To show or not to show visual output.
+Example usage: --verbose
 ```

 ## TODO